survivejs/react-book/manuscript/07_implementing_dnd.md

 npm i react-dnd react-dnd-html5-backend --save
 ```

-to add React DnD to the project.
+This will add React DnD to the project as a regular dependency.

 As a first step, we'll need to connect it with our project.
-Currently, it provides an HTML5 Drag and Drop API specific back-end.
-There's no official support for touch yet, but it's possible to add later on.
+We are going to use the HTML5 Drag and Drop based backend.
+There are specific backends for testing and [touch](https://github.com/yahoo/react-dnd-touch-backend).
 In order to set it up, we need to use the `DragDropContext` decorator and provide the back-end to it:

 **app/components/App.jsx**